Tenclea/Discord-Loobox-Opener/README.md

 2. **Input Your Token**

 The script will prompt you to 'Input your token: '.
 Paste your Discord token here and press Enter.

-⚠️ The script does not store your token anywhere, but always be cautious with your token to avoid misuse.

 3. **Profits!**